Jfortin1/TCGA_AB_Compartments/README.md

 Please cite our paper if using these data:

-Jean-Philippe Fortin, Kasper D. Hansen. *Reconstructing A/B compartments as revealed by Hi-C using long-range correlations in epigenetic data*. bioRxiv, 2015, doi: http://dx.doi.org/10.1101/019000
+Jean-Philippe Fortin, Kasper D. Hansen. *Reconstructing A/B compartments as revealed by Hi-C using long-range correlations in epigenetic data*.
+Genome Biology,16:180, 2015, doi:10.1186/s13059-015-0741-y